Jill Kargman Wrote A Poignant Op-Ed About Anti-Semitism In Her Son's School

 “I can’t carry anything because of my surgery, so my friend dropped it off in the Park Avenue lobby of Rolf’s family.
 The uniformed doorman with gold epaulets said he’d whisk it upstairs.
 I had affixed a card to the package that read, ‘We thought this would prove valuable reading for your family.
 Best, the Kargmans.’
 I never heard from them.”

-Her mother, whose family hid in France during the war said that Rolf’s family probably threw the books out.
+Her mother, whose family hid in France during the war, said that Rolf’s family probably threw the books out.
 It was a small step for Kargman, but it made her feel better.

 She explains that something else that soothed her soul was pulling Fletch out of his school and enrolling him in a new place for 5th grade in Greenwich Village.
 Kargman says that she saw a rainbow flag in the lobby of the new middle school.